-If you’re considering purchasing rental software, it’s crucial to have a clear vision of your business’s needs in order to choose the right package.
+If you’re planning to buy new rental software, it’s crucial to have a clear vision of your business’s needs in order to choose the right package.
 But this isn’t quite as simple as it may sound.
 If you buy rental software that falls short of your business needs, you can end up making a costly mistake that inhibits success.
 On the flip side, if you're armed with the right information going into the purchase process, you’ll be better able to choose a technology solution and vendor that enable you to run a successful operation.
 Here are six questions that can help guide you.

 1. What does your business consist of?